 - Changes in smell: Bad tofu smells sour and sometimes acidic, too.
 Any weird smell in tofu should be the reason to discard it.

-- Changes in taste: If your tofu tastes bitter or sour, it is an indication that the tofu is spoiled.
+- Changes in taste: If there’s a noticeable change in the flavor of tofu (such as your tofu turns sour or bitter), it is an indication that the tofu is spoiled.

 - Changes in texture: When tofu has gone bad, its surface texture will become clotted and